revyos/.github/profile/README.md

 __RevyOS__ has released a user image for the Milk-V Meles.

-The download directory for this image is：[镜像下载](https://mirror.iscas.ac.cn/revyos/extra/images/meles/)
+The download directory for this image is：[Image Download](https://mirror.iscas.ac.cn/revyos/extra/images/meles/)

 The latest version of the image is：[20240601 Version Download](https://mirror.iscas.ac.cn/revyos/extra/images/meles/20240601/)